AurelienNioche/ActiveInferenceBall/README.md

 where $\alpha$ is the amplitude and $l$ is the length scale.
 We assume that the ball is pushed at the beginning of the game, and that the force is constant throughout the game.
 The force is sampled from a Gaussian process with the above kernel.
 The mean of the Gaussian process is a cosine function with a period of $2\pi/6$ and an amplitude of $0.5$.
 The mean is shifted by $5$ units to the right.
 The variance of the Gaussian process is $\sigma^2 = k(x, x)$.
 The following figure shows the mean and the variance of the Gaussian process.

+### ***Note to Self: Debugging***

+* When changing the env, make sure to check that the mesh of grid is not too tight ('oversampling').
+* When changing the env, make sure to check that the distribution used for the preferences gives enough contrast between the different options.
+* Two possible consequences of not doing what is mentionned above is that:
+  - a low factor in front of the epistemic value will work better than a high factor;
+  - simply not beating the baseline at all.

 ### ***Note to Self: Possible Extensions***

 - Always use a fix horizon (modulo the beginning of the episode)